totaljs/framework/examples/csrf/readme.md

-# How do prevent CSRF?
+# How to prevent CSRF?

 [Cross-site request forgery on Wikipedia](http://en.wikipedia.org/wiki/Cross-site_request_forgery): Cross-site request forgery, also known as a one-click attack or session riding and abbreviated as CSRF (sometimes pronounced sea-surf) or XSRF, is a type of malicious exploit of a website whereby unauthorized commands are transmitted from a user that the website trusts.
 Unlike cross-site scripting (XSS), which exploits the trust a user has for a particular site, CSRF exploits the trust that a site has in a user's browser.